GloAlgara/TMA-Project-final/README.md

 IoT_classifier_with_Sampling: Same as before but we tryied to see if having sampling would change the results
 deep_learning: Use of multi-class neuronal networks to classify the devices
 deep_learning_iot: Use of binary neuronal networks to classify between IoT and Non-IoT
+Dataset2: The dataset we used to do this project

 Group A2: